 The University of Worcester recognises that there is a need to manage water resources wisely.
 It has developed a Water Strategy

 since 2006 to support the aim of reducing water consumption on campus.
 This sets out the drivers for reducing water consumption, our targets for reduction and a range of water reduction projects.
-A full decarbonisation action plan of the estate is being undertaken during 2021 and further detailed projects will be identified and costed.
+More details and targets can be found in the Energy and Water Management Strategy

 - 2.5% reduction in water GHGe emissions from consumption against a 2018-19 baseline (22.6 tCO2e)

 - A 3% reduction in water consumption expressed relative to the estate floor area, reducing from 6.8 m3/FTE in 2017-2018 to 4.7m m3/FTE in 2030-2031.

 - A 3% absolute water consumption reduction p.a.
 2019-2030 to 2030-2031, reducing consumption from 60,267 m3 in 2018/19 to 41,815 m3 by 2030- 2031.

 Some examples of how are we going to achieve this target?

 In order to achieve our targets, the University will: